ozgurasarstat/robjm/README.md

 install_github("ozgurasarstat/robjm")
 library(robjm)

 TO DO:

-- add prediction functions for survival probabilities
-- interaction for the design matrices for quadratures
-- add rate of change to the survival submodel
+- add rate of change to the survival model
+- prediction for the models other than nor and mod3
+- prediction for longitudinal data
+- plot, summary, print etc